Make a Padded DSLR Camera Bag

 Step 9: Make a Padded DSLR Camera Bag

 Add the front parachute clips.
 Take both of the 4″ x 7″ pieces of accent fabric and create small straps by folding the rectangles long ways and pressing.
 Open the rectangle and fold the outer raw edges to the center and press again.
 Fold in half to enclose the raw edges.
 Press.
 Top stitch along both sides of the strap.
 Attach one side of the parachute clip by inserting the raw edges of one of the straps through the opening.
 Fold under the raw edges and stitch.
 There are also manufacturers instructions that come with the clip.
-Attach the strap with clip raw edges together to the bottom center of the back side of the outer piece and stitch along the sides of the strap and across where you secured the clip.
+Attach the strap with clip raw edges together to the bottom center of the front side of the outer piece and stitch along the sides of the strap and across where you secured the clip.
 Part of the strap will remain floppy.
 Leave the other side of the parachute clip for later.

 Step 10: Make a Padded DSLR Camera Bag